Poulami-Nandi/MentalHealth_XGB/README.md

-# **Kaggle Playground Series - Season 4, Episode 11**
+# **Data Analysis on Mental Health data**

-This repository contains a solution for the Kaggle competition **Playground Series - Season 4, Episode 11**, which involves predicting outcomes using a Gradient Boosting model (XGBoost).
+This repository contains a solution for the Kaggle competition **Mental Health**, which involves predicting outcomes using a Gradient Boosting model (XGBoost).
 The project follows a structured approach to preprocess data, explore patterns, train the model, and generate predictions.

 ---